MILAN CBA SUMMER SCHOOL

 Feel free to contact the organisation should you need any help.

-Although Milan Summer School’s program is intensive and focused, participants will benefit from a vibrant cultural environment once the courses finish in the afternoon.
-We have contacted certified tourist guides to organise cultural visits to allow participants to discover the city of Milan, its history and culture.
-Also, CSIL team looks forward to welcoming the Summer School participants in Milan and networking during social activities.
+Although Milan Summer School’s programme is intensive and focused, participants will benefit from a vibrant cultural environment once the courses finish in the afternoon.
+We have contacted certified tourist guides to organise cultural visits to allow participants to discover the city of Milan, its history and its culture.
+Also, the CSIL team looks forward to welcoming the Summer School participants in Milan and networking during social activities.

 Milan’s cathedral houses 3,500 statues, 135 spires and 200 bas-reliefs that can be observed from a unique point of view: it is possible to walk on the terraces of the Duomo and from there enjoy close-up not only the vision of spires, statues and the famous Madonnina d'oro but also a panoramic view of the city: from Piazza del Duomo to the modern skyscrapers of Porta Nuova and Citylife.